EIPA Testing

 The Educational Interpreter Performance Assessment (EIPA) is not a language assessment rather it evaluates the ASL-English interpreting skills of educational interpreters working in elementary through secondary settings and assesses how well an interpreter is able to convey the classroom content in the following domain areas:

-English to ASL: Interpreting an interview with a student who is deaf
+- English to ASL: Interpreting an interview with a Deaf student

 The EIPA Written Test (EIPA:WT)